obscuritylabs/OS-CFDB/phishing/spear_phishing_weaknessess.md

 When a phishing email can subvert NSM and AESP (Advanced Endpoint Security Protection), an attacker can gain code execution on the target.
 Execution could lead to full system compromise and post-exploitation activities.

 ## Recommendation(s)
 Regularly analyze border and host-level protections, including spam-filtering capabilities, to ensure their continued effectiveness in blocking the delivery and execution of malware.
-Build custom IOC's (Indicators Of Compromise) to mitigate APT (Advanced Persistent Threats) and known techniques.
+Build custom IOC's (Indicators of Compromise) to mitigate APT (Advanced Persistent Threats) and known techniques.

 # Finding Metadata
   * Author(s)